 It’s Sunday afternoon and I’m sitting on a bench by the main stage, jotting down some notes in my journal.

 “Would you ladies like to join us for some Wild Greens?”
 I hear behind me.

 “Sure!” someone answers, and I join the group and chat about their experience of the festival.

 “Nobody has an edge here,” a fellow tells me.
 This might be the quintessential thing that makes Astral Harvest special.
 Sure, it’s got incredible production and a great lineup.
 Sure, PK Sound rocks your body all weekend.
 100%, the vendors are great and the workshop lineup is on point.
 But the culture of community, kindness, and respect takes the universe of Astral Harvest, straps it onto a rocket full of love, and blasts it off into another dimension.

 IT WAS LIT

-Basically it was lit like a flaming ball of fierce star power blasting through the heavens where the rave gods looked down on us and nodded their regal heads in gratified approval.
+Basically, the festival was lit like a flaming ball of star power blasting through the heavens, where the rave gods looked down on us and nodded their regal heads in approval.